skeeto/skeeto.github.com/_posts/2016-03-31-Hotpatch-a-C-Function-on-x86.markdown

 The solution is the `aligned` function attribute, ensuring the hotpatch prologue is properly aligned.

-* The final problem is that it's very important this function is never inlined.
-I'll never be able to updated inlined copies of the function.
+* The final problem is that there must be exactly one copy of this function in the compiled program.
+It must never be inlined or cloned, since these won't be hotpatched.

 As you might have guessed, this is primarily fixed with the `noinline` function attribute.
-Unfortunately this isn't enough.
-It also needs the `noclone` attribute to prevent GCC from making a clone of the function and calling that instead.
+Since GCC may also clone the function and call that instead, so it also needs the `noclone` attribute.

 Even further, if GCC determines there are no side effects, it may cache the return value and only ever call the function once.
 To convince GCC that there's a side effect, I added an empty inline assembly string (`__asm("")`).
 Since `puts()` has a side effect (output), this isn't truly necessary for this particular example, but I'm being thorough.

 What does the function look like now?